 Work requires continual development and refinement of experimental and computational methods.
 One area of continual development is rapid means to generate new DNA constructions and make desired changes to the genomes of yeast and higher cells.
 Another is development of intracellular reporters that can quantify particular molecular events in living cells, together with microscopic, flow cytometric, and computational means to read the output of these reporters.
 Another is fluidic means to provide to the systems defined inputs.
 Much of this technology development finds application to other biological problems.
 Some of the current work is suggesting modalities for experimental manipulations and therapeutic interventions.
 Much of this technology development is in concert with closely collaborating labs in the US and abroad.
-The suggestions for possible therapeutic intervention may lead to collaborative applied work in 2015, first in the field of infectious disease.
+The suggestions for possible therapeutic intervention may lead to collaborative applied work in 2015.

 For the past three years, the lab has also included an experimental social science component.
 Some of this work continues under the aegis of the Center for Biological Futures, a two-year pilot project that brought together biologists with scholars in the social sciences and humanities, including anthropologists and philosophers, to better understand how biological knowledge and capability are shaping human affairs in the 21st century.
 This work included a significant collaboration with investigators at the University of Washington, in the project Biological Futures in a Globalized World.
 Brent and other lab members are frequently able to participate in government and other advisorial settings to help shape the overall course of future research, and all lab members are encouraged to identify and analyze how the outcomes of their research and the ongoing increases in biological knowledge and capability might shape human affairs.